Updated March 31, 2026

 - Commercial auto minimum liability in Oregon is $25,000/$50,000/$20,000 if vehicles are used for business travel, client meetings, or document runs.

-- Oregon requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for office space in Salem, Portland, Eugene, or other lease locations.
+- Most commercial leases in Oregon require proof of general liability coverage, which can matter for office space in Salem, Portland, Eugene, or other lease locations.

 - A quote request should confirm whether the firm needs professional liability, cyber liability, general liability, and a business owners policy based on its services and lease obligations.